ZenCocoon/ember-nested-app/README.md

-# Question
+# Questions

-1) How to show the list of seasons and rules?
+1. How to show the list of seasons and rules?
-2) How to show the list of periods inside each season?
+2. How to show the list of periods inside each season?

 # Current status of the app